 Keep a lookout for managers and leaders who put too much intention behind being well-liked in the office.
 A manager must maintain a delicate balance between likability and being dominant.

-When looking for a person who would excel in a management position, always look to those who are trustworthy and inspire trust.
+When looking for types of managers who would excel in a leadership position, always look to those who are trustworthy and inspire trust.
 It is essential that the people you choose to lead your company are balanced and honest.
 These people must also be aware that trust can be broken.
 Again, it is all about balance when choosing the right leader for your company.
 They must understand that the reality is that although they might be a trustworthy individual, that does not mean that every person around them is as well.
 You must be able to decipher between giving someone the benefit of the doubt and letting them get away with something.